aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 CDK Pipelines supports multiple *deployment engines* (see below), and comes with a deployment engine that deployes CDK apps using AWS CodePipeline.
-To use the CodePipeline engine, define a `CodePipelinePipeline` construct.
+To use the CodePipeline engine, define a `CodePipeline` construct.
 The following example creates a CodePipeline that deploys an application from GitHub:

 ```ts